-In the previous post, I provided a simple definition of an algorithm to then explore its use in the digital world.
-While algorithms live from the inputs they are feed, digital programs such as mobile apps and web platforms are comprised of a series of algorithms that, working in sync, deliver the desired output(s).
+In the previous post, I provided a simple definition of an algorithm to explore its use in the digital world.
+While algorithms live from the inputs they feed, digital programs such as mobile apps and web platforms comprise a series of algorithms that, working in sync, deliver the desired output(s).
 Algorithms sit between a given input and the expected output.
 They take the former, do their magic and yield the latter.

 I quickly learned that coding a particular task was much more complex than I initially thought.
 While writing the actual algorithm was not that complicated, ensuring that the input could be actually processed and the output was returned in a user-friendly format demanded quite a bit of work.
 In addition, I usually spent much more time trying to figure out all the possible caveats for effectively processing a given input.